epinio/docs/docs/tutorials/single-dev-workflow.md

 - `3456:8080` use specific ports
 - `:8080` use a random port as the local port (the same as `<random>:8080`)

-In this example, 37677 is the local port.
+In this example, the `epinio` command assigns 37677 as the random local port.

 ```console
 $ epinio app port-forward sample :8080